RatherRude/Elite-Dangerous-AI-Integration/docs/index.md

 ## Important Notes Before You Begin

 - **Costs:** The application uses the OpenAI API, which costs money based on usage.
 Typical usage costs are **around $0.10 per hour**, depending on your playstyle.
+Alternatives are available, but they will significantly degrade your experience and are not recommended.

 - **Microphone:** You will need a working microphone to interact with the AI and preferably a headset to prevent the AI from hearing itself.

 - **Antivirus Software:** Some antivirus software may flag the application as a virus due to **a false positive**.
 This can be very annoying and you may need to add an exception in your antivirus software or disable it, if you encounter this issue.

 Also, please check our [FAQ](./faq.md) for additional information.